Viavi Soars 22% On Q3 Beat, Data Center Demand

 What Actually Happened

 Viavi makes the boxes and software that telecom carriers, hyperscalers and defense contractors use to test networks.
-For most of the past decade it traded like a slow-cycle telecom supplier, which is to say, it traded sideways.
-The fiscal Q3 release changes the framing.
-Per coverage of the print, non-GAAP earnings and revenue both surged past consensus, shares soared premarket, and management's Q4 guide pointed to ongoing strength rather than a one-quarter pop.
+For most of the past decade it traded like a slow-cycle telecom supplier — sideways.
+Q3 changes that.
+Non-GAAP earnings and revenue both cleared consensus, shares jumped premarket, and the Q4 guide pointed to ongoing strength rather than a one-quarter pop.

-The narrative now has a specific name attached to it: data center.
-TradingView's deep-dive on the quarter pinned outperformance on the data center and defense segments, with management citing continuing demand into Q4.
-That is the story bulls have wanted Viavi to grow into for years — a network-test vendor riding hyperscaler capex and defense electronics.
-Trailing-twelve-month revenue of $1.24bn growing 36.4%, with a 59.5% gross margin and $200M of free cash flow, says it is at least starting to.
+The story now has a name: data center.
+TradingView's deep-dive on the quarter pinned the outperformance on data center and defense, with management citing continuing demand into Q4.
+That is what bulls have been waiting on for years — a network-test vendor riding hyperscaler capex and defense electronics.
+Trailing-twelve-month revenue of $1.24bn is growing 36.4%, gross margin is 59.5%, and free cash flow is $200M.
+The mix shift is real.

 The Insiders Saw a Different Movie

-Now the awkward part.
-While the tape was still in the high-$20s, Viavi insiders were unloading.
-Across the prior 90 days, Form 4 filings show $13.71M in open-market sales and not a single purchase.
-The selling was concentrated in the first two weeks of February and led from the top.
+While the stock was still in the high-$20s, Viavi insiders sold.
+Form 4 filings over the prior 90 days show $13.71M in open-market sales and zero purchases.
+The selling clustered in the first two weeks of February and started at the top.

 Insider sales are noisy.
-They can reflect tax planning, divorce, a new pool.
-But a clean sweep — every name a seller, none a buyer, the CEO writing the biggest tickets — is a coordinated risk-off move, not random life events.
+They can reflect tax planning, a divorce, a new pool.
+But a clean sweep — every name a seller, none a buyer, the CEO writing the biggest tickets — is a coordinated risk-off, not random life events.
 And the prices matter.
 The full insider window cleared in the $24 to $35 range.
 The stock now trades around $45.53.

 Why the Multiple Matters

 Viavi trades at a forward P/E of 43.9x.
-That is a hyperscaler-adjacent multiple on a company whose growth is real but which has a long history of cyclical telecom revenue that disappointed when carrier capex rolled over.
+That is a hyperscaler-adjacent multiple on a company whose growth is real but whose telecom revenue has historically rolled over with carrier capex.
 The earnings track record helps: Viavi has beaten consensus EPS in each of the prior three reported quarters ($0.13 vs $0.12, $0.15 vs $0.13, $0.22 vs $0.19).
 Q3 makes four in a row.

-The sell side has not caught up to the rally.
-Yahoo Finance's analyst target price sits at $40.43 — below the current $45.53.
-That is not a damning fact on its own; targets lag prints.
-But it does mean the post-earnings buyer is paying above where the average analyst thinks the stock should sit, on a multiple that needs the data center story to keep compounding.
+The sell side has not caught up.
+Yahoo Finance's analyst target sits at $40.43 — below the current $45.53.
+Targets lag prints, so that alone is not damning.
+But the post-earnings buyer is paying above where the average analyst thinks the stock should sit, on a multiple that needs the data center story to keep compounding.

 Connecting the Dots

 Three patterns sit on top of each other.
 First, accelerating growth and improving margins.
-Second, an insider class that sold the stock in size right before the print that justified the re-rating.
+Second, an insider class that sold in size right before the print that justified the re-rating.
 Third, a price now well above the analyst consensus target, on a 44x forward multiple.
-Each of those is a tolerable fact in isolation.
-Together they describe a setup where the easy money has likely already been paid out — to the people who knew the order book.
+Each is tolerable in isolation.
+Together they describe a setup where the easy money has already been paid — to the people who knew the order book.

 That does not mean the rally is wrong.
-Hyperscaler capex is not a head-fake, and defense electronics demand has its own momentum.
+Hyperscaler capex is not a head-fake, and defense electronics has its own momentum.
 It does mean the next leg has to come from numbers, not narrative.
-Q4 has to land in the $427M–$437M guide.
+Q4 has to land inside the $427M–$437M guide.
 Data center has to keep mixing up the revenue base.
-And ideally, somebody on the inside has to step up and buy.
+And someone on the inside has to step up and buy.

 What To Watch

-The near-term catechism is short.
-First, Q4 results against the guide — anything less than the midpoint and the multiple compresses fast.
+The checklist is short.
+First, Q4 results against the guide — anything below the midpoint and the multiple compresses fast.
 Second, the next round of Form 4s.
-A CEO who sold $6M of stock in February and then files a buy in May is sending a very different signal than one who keeps selling into strength.
+A CEO who sold $6M of stock in February and then files a buy in May sends a very different signal than one who keeps selling into strength.
 Third, the analyst revision cycle: targets in the high $40s would validate the tape; sticky $40s targets while the stock holds $45-plus is a setup that resolves in one direction.

 Basis Report's view is neutral.
-The Q3 beat and Q4 guide are clearly bullish, and the data center mix shift is a real fundamental story.
-But the combination of concentrated insider exits at half the current price and a stock trading above sell-side targets is the kind of asymmetry that argues for patience over chasing.
+The Q3 beat and Q4 guide are bullish, and the data center mix shift is a real fundamental story.
+But concentrated insider exits at half the current price, paired with a stock trading above sell-side targets, is the kind of asymmetry that argues for patience over chasing.

 Run the free Viavi Solutions Inc. deep-dive →